 Please call the Library at 845-236-7272 during our hours of operation to speak with a staff member.
 Questions can also be emailed to us at firstname.lastname@example.org.

 Do you offer any digital resources?

 Yes.
 With your Library card you have free access to hundreds of movies, TV shows, music, e-books, e-magazines, and audiobooks.
-Highlights include Universal Class for a variety of online learning and tutorials, Tumblebooks for animated talking books for kids, Acorn TV for British TV shows, and Hoopla for no-wait e-books and audiobooks.
+Highlights include Universal Class for a variety of online learning and tutorials, Tumblebooks for animated talking books for kids, and Hoopla for no-wait e-books and audiobooks.
 Cardholders can also learn a new language through Mango Languages.
 Visit our download/stream page or the online resources page for all the details.

 Do you offer any educational digital resources to help with kids’ school work?

 Yes.
 With your Library card, you have access to Britannica Elementary, Middle School, and High School, which offers thousands of up-to-date, curated, and curriculum-relevant articles, images, videos, audio clips, primary sources, maps, research tools, and recommended websites.
 Cardholders also have access to Kids InfoBits, which contains over 100 age-appropriate magazines for grades K-5.
 This site also includes Merriam-Webster’s Elementary Dictionary, maps, flags, seals, charts and graphs.